bimdata/javascript-api-client/docs/ModelApi.md

 ## removeClassificationOfElement

-> removeClassificationOfElement(cloudPk, elementUuid, id, modelPk, projectPk, opts)
+> removeClassificationOfElement(cloudPk, elementUuid, id, modelPk, projectPk)

 Remove a classification from an element